General Directorate of Security (Turkey): Structure

+The TNP reports to the Ministry of the Interior and is composed of 81 divisions, each for respective provinces, that make up several police regions that are bolstered by specialist units.

 In the provinces, it operates under the command of governors (vali) and district governors (kaymakam).
-Civil administrators (mülki amir) are responsible for the security and well being of towns and districts.
+Civil administrators (mülki amir) are responsible for the security and well-being of towns and districts.

 The Turkish National Police (TNP) operates within the network of the civil administration system and carries out its duties under the command and control of the civil authority.
 Town governors and heads of district administrations supervise the force.

-The TNP is organised as follows: